Painting & drawing blog

 HOW TO GET RID OF DARK SPOTS ON YOUR DRAWING PAPER

-If you’ve ever experienced that awful moment when you realise that you’ve got a dark mark or a smudge on hour drawing after working on if for hours – here’s what to do about it!
+If you’ve ever experienced that awful moment when you make an accidental mark on a pencil drawing after working on if for hours – here’s what to do about it!

 → Start with some tissue

-If there’s any grease in this mark, I first want to try to blot it up so I press gently against it with a tissue to try to absorb it.
+In case there’s any grease in the mark, I first want to try to blot this up.
+I’ll press the mark gently with a facial tissue to try to absorb what I can.

 → Then a kneadable eraser